charleshkang/DieTime/README.md

-# DieTime
+# Life Expectancy
-a Swift app that tells you when you're going to die (based on U.S. data)
+a Swift app that tells you your life expectancy (based on U.S. data)